-- Cultural resources, including traditional picnic and camping areas, the Hudson's Bay Company outpost in Apex, and dog team areas shall be identified by a Cultural Heritage Symbol in Figure B. - 2.
-Any new cultural resources shall be identified by a Cultural Heritage Symbol in Figure B by amendment to this Plan. - In approving development close to a Cultural Heritage Symbol or known archaeological site, Council shall consider the following: - a) Potential impacts on the cultural resource; - b) Ways to mitigate these impacts, where possible; - c) Ways to enhance the cultural resource, where possible; - d) Introducing a development buffer.
+- In approving development close to a Cultural Heritage Symbol or known archaeological site, Council shall consider the following: - a) Potential impacts on the cultural resource; - b) Ways to mitigate these impacts, where possible; - c) Ways to enhance the cultural resource, where possible; - d) Introducing a development buffer.

-dog teams
+dog teams 4.